 “It was like the Medici’s in Medieval Florence,” Jack added.

 I was dying to read the review.
 I thought to call for Isabelle to fetch the paper.
-Then I had a flashback that saw how silly I was, laughing at my own better self with the adults.
+Then I had a brain fart realizing how silly I was, laughing at my own better self with the adults.

 “They said you were the director, Tim.”